Modified log-Sobolev inequalities for strongly log-concave distributions: Preliminaries

-The following property of strongly log-concave polynomials is particularly useful \citep{AOV18,BH19}. \begin{proposition} If $p$ is strongly log-concave, then for any $I\subseteq[n]$, the Hessian matrix $\nabla^2 \partial_I p(\*1)$ has at most one positive eigenvalue. \end{proposition} In fact, $\nabla^2 \partial_I p(\*1)$ having at most one positive eigenvalue is equivalent to $\nabla^2\log \partial_I p(\*1)$ being negative semi-definite, but we will only need the proposition above.
+The following property of strongly log-concave polynomials is particularly useful \citep{AOV18,BH19}. \begin{proposition} If $p$ is strongly log-concave, then for any $I\subseteq[n]$, the Hessian matrix $\nabla^2 \partial_I p(\*1)$ has at most one positive eigenvalue. \end{proposition} In fact, when p is homogeneous, $\nabla^2 \partial_I p(\*1)$ having at most one positive eigenvalue is equivalent to $\nabla^2\log \partial_I p(\*1)$ being negative semi-definite \citep{AOV18}, but we will only need the proposition above.

 A distribution $\pi$ is called \emph{$r$-homogeneous} (or \emph{strongly log-concave}) if $g_{\pi}$ is.